 Machine Detects Mouth Alcohol

 There are times when police officers investigating a DUI do everything right when they subject the suspect to an Intoxilyzer test and still get false results.
-Sometimes, the Intoxilyzer 8000 detects mouth alcohol instead of deep lung air, which inflates the suspect’s BAC.
-Residual mouth alcohol is any alcohol that is present in the mouth or airways.
-Mouth alcohol has a higher concentration of alcohol than deep lung air, which can contaminate your breath sample.
+Occasionally, the Intoxilyzer 8000 detects the presence of mouth alcohol instead of the intended deep lung air, resulting in an inflated BAC reading.

 Mouth alcohol can come from many sources, including: